gqmaguirejr/bibutils_6.2_for_DiVA/README.md

 # bibutils_6.2_for_DiVA
 A set of bibutils_6.2 for working with DiVA (specifically the KTH Publication Database instance of DiVA).

+Note that there are two major reasons for the changes:
+* changes to handle elements of the MODS file that are used in DiVA but not previously handled by modsin (including a number of additional MARC roles)
+* changes to enable both modsin and bibtexo to produce output in the user's choice of English or Swedish (as the DiVA records frequently have abstracts and keywords in both lanugages, but BiBTeX only suports one language at a time for a given reference).

 Once you have the MODS file from DiVA you can say:
 ```